DerfTastic/jww/README.md

-# Jacob's Wacky World source code
+# Jacob's Wacky World 2.0 source code

-This is the source code to my website, [jacobswackyworld.ca](https://jacobswackyworld.ca).
+This is going to be the source code to my in-development re-vamped website, Jacob's Wacky World 2.0.
+[The original (current) jacobswackyworld.ca](https://jacobswackyworld.ca).